-North Dakota has some surprisingly large lakes including some of the largest man-made reservoirs in the country.
-Lake Sakakawea is a 360,000 acre lake in North Dakota that was built on the Missouri River with the Garrison Dam.
-Lake Oahe spreads across North Dakota and South Dakota, starting at the Oahe Dam and expands northward to Bismarck, ND.
-Devil’s Lake is the largest natural lake in North Dakota and covers 4,435-acres.
+North Dakota has some surprisingly large lakes, including some of the largest artificial reservoirs in the country.
+Lake Sakakawea is a 360,000-acre lake in North Dakota that was built on the Missouri River with the Garrison Dam.
+Lake Oahe spreads across North Dakota and South Dakota, starting at the Oahe Dam and expanding northward to Bismarck.
+Devil’s Lake is the largest natural lake in North Dakota and covers 4,435 acres.
 But are these bigger lakes also the deepest lakes?
-What kind of fish love deep water lakes?
+What kind of fish loves deep-water lakes?
 How is the fishing in North Dakota’s deepest lake?
 Let’s find out all about the deepest lake in North Dakota!

 How Big Is Lake Sakakawea?